ucsb-cs148-w25/pj04-restaurantdecider/team/contributions/CONTRIBS.md

 - Added option for users to preselect type of restaurant (with Karthik)
 - Created API endpoint to accept rankings and store in DB
 - Added an upper limit of 30 miles to radius input
+- Prevented user from faking a log in with a user/password combination that wasn't previously used to sign up.

 4. Danny You
 - No major contributions